kylebascomb/Bascomb-Project-Templates/cheatsheets/black-cheatsheet.md

 # Black Overview

-Black is a great tool to format your code in a PEP8 compliant opinated manner.
+Black is a great tool to format your code in a PEP8 compliant opinionated manner.

 # Installation